This post may contain affiliate links.

 The cool thing about this setup is you could still use the table for dining as well, and you could even seat four people by pulling the table away from the wall.

 Here's a table with hairpin legs and a solid wood top like the one in the photo above:

-Here's an RV desk idea that might work if you don't want to completely lose your dining table where two floating shelves were mounted on the wall next to the table to create “his and hers” (in this case) work areas.
+Here's an RV desk idea that might work if you don't want to completely lose your dining table.
+The owners installed two floating shelves next to the table to create his and hers work areas.